machix/CapstoneProject/FinalTechnicalReport.md

 ## Abstract

 The goal of this project was to build a geofencing microservice that would allow clients to query the service and determine if a point is contained within a geofence.
 These types of services are common in industry, although are generally implemented as proprietary systems.
 The service built for this project is one service in a larger architecture for a location-based marketing application.
 The location-based functionality will allow for an accurate targeting of customers to help provide a personalized user experience.
-The geofencing service was built using Golang and hosted in a Docker container on a Digital Ocean droplet.
+The geofencing service was built using [Golang](https://golang.org) and hosted in a [Docker](https://www.docker.com) container on a [Digital Ocean](https://www.digitalocean.com) droplet.
 A basic React application provides an easy to use interface to demonstrate the functionality of the service.
 This app allows the user to draw polygons using the Google Maps Application Programmable Interface (API) and click inside and outside of the polygons.
 Upon clicking, the application sends a Hyper Transfer Text Protocol (HTTP) request to the service and issues a notification on the screen to alert the results.
 If the click was outside of the polygon(s), then the user will be alerted; if it is inside the polygon(s), then the user will be alerted to which polygons the click is contained.
+All of the core features of the service outlined in the proposal were completed.
+[TravisCI](https://travis-ci.com) was used for build and testing automation.
+Git was used as the version control system and Github was used to host our projects as well as manage our feature sprints.
 Keywords: Geofence, Point-In-Polygon, Microservice

 ## Table of Contents